Visitors

 Visit by Françoise Combes

 For the next two days we have the pleasure of hosting Prof. Françoise Combes, a renown astrophysicist from Collège de France.
-Françoise is here as visiting chair within the University of Trento-College de France exchange program for Professors.
+Françoise is here as visiting chair within the University of Trento-College de France visiting chair program.
 She will be delivering a seminar by the title of “Black Holes and Active Galaxy Nuclei” and a colloquium by the title of “The Puzzle of Dark Matter”.
 With the rest of our group we had a nice lunch together at Orostube in Povo, where the carbonara pizza I ate was particularly good and worthy of a picture!
 Welcome Françoise!